-Article 3.16 - Seminar assessment
+Article 3.18 - Practicals

-- 1. Enrolment for a seminar is binding for students and will by definition lead to a result (either a final grade or a pass/fail grade).
+- 1. Enrolment for a practical is binding for students and will by definition lead to a result (either a final grade or a pass/fail grade).
 The Board of Examiners can, at the request of a student, decide otherwise than arranged for above based on special circumstances. - 2.
-Law in Practice modules as arranged for in Article 3.16.2.c are considered to be practicals as arranged for in Article 1.2. - 3.
-Successful participation in seminars equals passing the examination for these course units.
-Seminars do not have a resit possibility. - 4.
-The assessment of seminars is expressed by grades or the result 'pass' or 'fail'. - 5.
-A student needs to fulfil all the requirements for a seminar which have been set by the lecturer in order to obtain a sufficient assessment or final grade.
-If a student has not fulfilled the requirement of the seminar according to the lecturer, the result 'fail' will be registered for the seminar.
+Law in Practice modules as arranged for in Article 3.16.2c are considered to be practicals as arranged for in Article 1.2. - 3.
+Successful participation inpracticals equals passing the examination for these course units.
+Practicals do not have a resit possibility. - 4.
+The assessment of practicals is expressed by grades or the result 'pass' or 'fail'. - 5.
+A student needs to fulfil all the requirements for a practical which have been set by the lecturer in order to obtain a sufficient assessment or final grade.
+If a student has not fulfilled the requirement of the practical according to the lecturer, the result 'fail' will be registered for the practical.
 The requirements that the student has fulfilled will be declared null and void at the end of that academic year. - 6.
-An examiner will decide the mark for a seminar as soon as possible, but in any case within twenty working days after the final seminar-class at the latest or within twenty working days after the student has fulfilled all requirements of the seminar at the latest.
+An examiner will decide the mark for a practical as soon as possible, but in any case within twenty working days after the final practical-class at the latest or within twenty working days after the student has fulfilled all requirements of the practical at the latest.